-Yet, when you apply it to your Google Shopping Campaigns budget management, it becomes the almighty key to unlocking ROAS maximization.
+When you apply it to how you manage your Google Shopping Campaigns, it becomes the almighty key to unlocking ROAS maximization.

-Identify which of your products are your best sellers and which are your weakest links.
-Then you can adjust your advertising budgets accordingly to maximize the bids and visibility of your most successful products.
+Identify your best sellers and your weakest products.
+Adjust your advertising budget to maximize the bids and visibility of your most successful products.

-And, more importantly, you can minimize the visibility of your less popular products while you work on split testing different ad copy or product details to improve your CTRs and sales rates.
+And, more importantly, minimize the visibility of your less popular products while you work on split testing different ad copy or product details to improve your CTRs and sales rates.

-It may seem like a small and straightforward tactic.
-But subtle shifts such as these are what separate truly masterfully managed Google Shopping campaigns from the average Joes.
+It may seem like a small and straightforward tactic, but subtle shifts separate masterfully managed Google Shopping campaigns from the mediocre ones.

 Imagine you’re the manager of a small, brick-and-mortar retail shop selling locally sourced, environmentally-friendly clothing.

-If a customer walks in and happens to be the definition of a nosy-nancy, nitpicking every little detail of your clothing selection, you need to be able to answer every question for him/her if you want to close the sale.
+If a customer walks in and nitpicks every detail of the clothes you have on the rack, you have to answer every question to close the sale.

-The same goes for your eCommerce campaigns.
-And it all starts with your Google Product Feed.
+The same goes for your eCommerce campaigns, and answering those questions happens with your Google product feed.

 Take the time to provide the right details in your product title.
 Add attribute columns (specifications) to your feed spreadsheet.
 Upload kickass images, including dynamic product views.
 Drill down into your subcategories and give Google the hierarchies it wants.
 Group your ads by single products (SPAGs), and put your money on products that are doing well.